Fgc17/dotsafe/packages/fatima/docs/thoughts.md

-# Thoughts about environment variables and how I built Dotsafe
+# Thoughts about environment variables and how I built fatima

 ## An overview